QTM3x/Quantum-Internet/common/entanglement distillation protocols/README.md

-Entanglement distillation protocols are protocols that take as input many low-quality entangled states and output one high quality entangled state.
+Entanglement distillation protocols are protocols that take as input many low-quality entangled states and output one high-quality entangled state.